Registrars Committee Western Region bylaws

 ARTICLE IV.
 OFFICERS

 Section 1.
 Elected and Appointed.
 There shall be four elected officers consisting of a Regional Chairperson (hereinafter “Chairperson”), a Vice Chairperson, a Secretary and a Treasurer.
-There shall also be appointed officers for sub- committees as needed, including but not limited to: Nominations, Communications, Membership Services, Programming and Professional Practices, and at least Ten State or Regional Representatives (Northern California and Southern California each have a Representative).
+There shall also be appointed officers for sub- committees as needed, including but not limited to: Nominations, Communications, Membership Services, Programming and Professional Practices, and at least ten State or Regional Representatives (Northern California and Southern California each have a Representative).

 Section 4.
 Nominating Committee.
 Candidates for the RC-WR elective offices shall be selected by a three- person Nominating Committee appointed by the current RC-WR elected officers.
 The members of the Nominating Committee should, when possible, represent different museum or institutional disciplines, and should not be from the same local area.
-The person currently serving, as Vice Chairperson shall be invited to run for the position of Regional Chairperson at the end of his or her two-year term.
+The person currently serving as Vice Chairperson shall be invited to run for the position of Regional Chairperson at the end of his or her two-year term.

 The duties of the Vice Chairperson shall be to preside at or attend in the absence of the Chairperson, any professional meetings, as listed above, to fill the vacancy should the Chairperson be unable to serve a full term of office, and to assist the Chairperson in carrying out the objectives of the RC-WR.
 This position shall also act as the archivist for the RC-WR and, in consultation with the Chair, oversee various appointed positions and sub-committees.
+The Vice Chairperson will also act as liaison to State Representatives for planning and coordination of RC-WR sponsored events and workshops.

 Necessary and ordinary expenses incurred by RC-WR officers and members in the performance of their duties to the RC- WR shall be considered for reimbursement by the Treasurer from RC-WR funds provided for in the annual budget.
 As budget permits and as necessary, the RC-WR will provide financial assistance for the elected Chairperson (or in the Chairperson’s absence, the Vice Chairperson) to travel to the RC-WR annual business meeting and any other required professional meeting.
 Funding for the Vice Chairperson, Secretary, and Treasurer to attend the RC-WR annual business meeting may be provided as required and budget permits.
-The Chairperson’s memberships in appropriate professional organizations will be paid from RC-WR funds as the budget allows.

 The duties of the State or Regional Representatives shall be those enumerated in Exhibit A.